-1.1 This report updates the Medium-Term Financial Plan (MTFP) approved by Council on 15 November 2021 (Report No. 21/212 refers).
+- 1.1 This report updates the Medium-Term Financial Plan (MTFP) approved by Council on 28 September 2022 (Report No. 22/249 refers).
 The report summarises the implications of the latest projections on future Council General Fund Revenue Budgets over the medium term and provides an update on the Council's Capital Budget, Housing Revenue Account and Reserves position.
-The report also sets out a proposed approach to the development of the Revenue and Capital Budgets over the short and medium term.
+The report also sets out a proposed approach to the development of the Revenue and Capital Budgets over the short and medium term. - 1.2 The MTFP is being brought alongside the draft Corporate Delivery & Improvement Plan (CDIP) to strengthen the alignment between the priorities set in the Corporate Plan, improvement activity, and budget and resource allocation.
+It is anticipated that the final CDIP will be considered by Council following approval of the 2024/25 Final Revenue Budget on 28 February 2024 to ensure that improvement activity is aligned with the funded priorities.